newrelic/nr-labs-components/README.md

 ## Components

 ### [MultiSelect](src/components/multi-select)
+Allows users to select multiple options from a dropdown menu.

 ### [HelpModal](src/components/help-modal)
 A modal component that allows for simple inclusion of support and documentation links within a New Relic app.